gelic-idealab/ginger/README.md

 A desktop application that allows you to add text and geometric annotations to ```ginger``` tour packages, as well as tweak image orientations and tour starting place.
 Pre-built binaries for Windows, Mac OSX, and Linux will be available.

 ![editor_window](./editor_window.png)

+## Acknowledgements
+The developers wish to thank the following units and people at the University of Illinois Urbana-Champaign for their support of this project:

+* Grainger Engineering Library
+* Undergraduate Library
+* Gaurav Dharra, for his work on early versions
+* Immersive Scholars Mellon Foundation Grant
+* Disability Resources & Educational Services (DRES)
+* College of Engineering Facilities